danielskatz/sustaining-research-projects/README.md

 ##Membership

-Software (and any SaaS provided) is open source and free to use, but an organization can pay (e.g. a larger fixed annual fee) to become an official _member_ or _supporter_ of the project.
-Membership give additional benefits such as having a stronger say in political or technical decisions, early access to development versions, larger usage quotas, custom integrations (e.g. single sign on) and kudos by being officially listed.
+Software (and any SaaS provided) is open source and free to use, but an organization can pay (e.g., a larger fixed annual fee) to become an official _member_ or _supporter_ or _partner_ of the project.
+Membership give additional benefits such as having a stronger say in political or technical decisions, early access to development versions, larger usage quotas, custom integrations (e.g., single sign on), on-site training, and kudos by being officially listed.
+Membership may also be available at various levels (e.g., bronze, silver, gold.)

 ####Pros
 * Encourages stronger engagement from members